AACOM is strongly committed to the well-being of trainees, clinicians, staff, and all health professionals within a healthy learning environment.

-The Project in Osteopathic Medical Education and Empathy - (POME2)
+The Project in Osteopathic Medical Education and Empathy - (POMEE)

-The Project in Osteopathic Medical Education and Empathy (POME2), sponsored by AACOM, is a collaboration between the Sidney Kimmel Medical College at Thomas Jefferson University and the Cleveland Clinic.
+The Project in Osteopathic Medical Education and Empathy (POMEE), sponsored by AACOM and the American Osteopathic Association in collaboration between the Sidney Kimmel Medical College at Thomas Jefferson University and the Cleveland Clinic.
 This project is the first study of empathy in osteopathic medical education in the United States at this level of national scale and scope.

 Presentations and Articles